-The recreational use of dirt-bikes, ATV’s, snow mobiles and similar vehicles can be a popular pastime for many rural property owners.
-It is important to be considerate of adjoining neighbors who value their properties for the peaceful, quiet setting.
-As a good neighbor, you should be sensitive to noise and other impacts generated by motorized recreational vehicle use on your property during particular times of day.
+For any level of allowed motorsports vehicle use, it is important to be considerate of adjoining neighbors who value their properties for the peaceful, quiet setting.
+Residents are encouraged to be considerate of their neighbors by being sensitive to noise and other impacts generated by motorized recreational vehicle use on your property during particular times of day.

 Forest ecosystems are not static landscapes.
 In addition to natural processes such as wildfire and ecological succession, the Forest Service uses a variety of tools to manage vegetation.
 These include prescribed burning, grazing, and timber management.
-Where significant wildfires have occurred, increased threats from flash flooding can occur, including dangerous debris flows.
+Increased threats from flash flooding can occur, including dangerous debris flows, where significant wildfires have occurred.